 An ideal foundation for attaining a basic understanding of health & safety duties and responsibilities for junior management in construction work.

 This course enables delegates to act as First Aider in the workplace and is currently valid for 3 years.

 This course is for delegates who are in or about to enter into the construction or engineering industry.

-This training course is to provide all personnel, after site induction, how to work safely with lower risk to both themselves and others.
+This training course is to provide all personnel, how to work safely with lower risk to both themselves and others.